stasianich/ITeam/README.md

 # TIC-TAC-TOE TEST TASK (iteam)

 You need to implement a simple game: tic-tac-toe.
-WYou must show the cleanliness of the code and how to work with components and how they interact with each other.
+You must show the cleanliness of the code and how to work with components and how they interact with each other.

 - [DEMO LINK](https://stasianich.github.io/ITeam/)